tynybekovemir/tynybekovemir/README.md

 - 👋 Hi, I’m @tynybekovemir
 - 👀 I’m interested in beckend developer
-- 🌱 I’m currently learning ...beckend develope
+- 🌱 I’m currently learning beckend developer
-- 💞️ I’m looking to collaborate on ...beckend developebeckend develope
+- 💞️ I’m looking to collaborate on beckend developer
-- 📫 How to reach me ...beckend develope
+- 📫 How to reach me I'm just fucking

 <!---
 tynybekovemir/tynybekovemir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.